skhbabez/bmi-calculator/README.md

 };
 ```

 I struggled initially to synchronize the metric and imperial inputs.
 I eventually abandoned the idea to use one single state for both and just updated them in parallel.
 I did use useRef though so i could treat two input fields as one.
 I might also come back to this to implement some better popovers for the inpt fields.
-While not required, the current implementationm does not feel descriptive enough as the constraints fo the fields are not well communicated.
-Especially from an accessibility standpoint, this might have to improve.
+This aslo gave me an opprtunity to practice typescript overloads for my validation.

 ```tsx
 const CalculatorCard = () => {